 The HPP-framework is made up of nested frames.
 Each frame portrays a distinct operating frame of reference.
 The larger frames build upon the inner frames (Nelson, et al., 2005 p.
 264).
 This implies that when an organization reaches a higher state of performance the characteristics of the previous level will not simply be replaced by a set of new characteristics.
 For example, the HPP-framework provides feedback as an organizational characteristic for the dimension 'communication' in the responsive state.
 In the next level of performance this dimension provides feed forward and in the high-performance state the framework mentions feed through as a characteristic of communication.
-In real life each of these three types of communication prevails in responsive organizations.
+In real life each of these three types of communication will occur in a high-performance organization.
+However, it is less likely that feed through communication prevails in responsive organizations.